pingcap/docs/reference/sql/characterset-and-collation.md

 ## Collation support framework

-The syntax support and semantic support for the collation is affected by the [`new_collation_enable`](/reference/configuration/tidb-server/configuration-file.md#new_collations_enabled_on_first_bootstrap) configuration item.
+The syntax support and semantic support for the collation are influenced by the [`new_collation_enable`](/reference/configuration/tidb-server/configuration-file.md#new_collations_enabled_on_first_bootstrap) configuration item.
 The syntax support and semantic support are different.
 The former indicates that TiDB can parse and set collations.
-The latter inicates that TiDB can correctly use collations when comparing strings.
+The latter indicates that TiDB can correctly use collations when comparing strings.

-Before v4.0, TiDB only supports syntactically parsing most of the MySQL collations but semantically takes all collations as binary collations, which is the [old collation support framework](#old-collation-support-framework).
+Before v4.0, TiDB only supports syntactically parsing most of the MySQL collations but semantically takes all collations as binary collations, which is the [old supporting framework for collations](#old-supporting-framework-for-collations).

-Since v4.0, TiDB supports semantically parsing different collations and strictly following the collations when comparing strings, which is the [new collation support framework](#new-collation-support-framework).
+Since v4.0, TiDB supports semantically parsing different collations and strictly following the collations when comparing strings, which is the [new supporting framework for collations](#new-supporting-framework-for-collations).

-### Old collation support framework
+### Old supporting framework for collations

-Before v4.0, you can specify most of the MySQL collations in TiDB, and these collations are processed according to the default collation, which means that the byte order determines the character order.
-Different from MySQL, TiDB fills in spaces according to Collation's `PADDING` attribute before comparing characters, which causes the following behavior differences:
+Before v4.0, you can specify most of the MySQL collations in TiDB, and these collations are processed according to the default collations, which means that the byte order determines the character order.
+Different from MySQL, TiDB fills in spaces according to collation's `PADDING` attribute before comparing characters, which causes the following behavior differences:

 {{< copyable "sql" >}}